adamjgnoel/AcCoRD/README.txt

 1. INSTALLATION
 ---------------

-Extract the AcCoRD directory where you want it to run.
-Keep the file structure as-is because AcCoRD uses relative paths for simulation input and output.

 There are two installation options:
 1) (BASIC) Use a pre-compiled binary.
 Debug and optimized versions exist for Windows, Debian/Ubuntu Linux, and RHEL/CentOS Linux.
 No further action is required before running the simulator, unless file permissions need to be modified (e.g., in Linux, type "chmod +x FILENAME" in a terminal to enable execution of FILENAME).